cppocl/visual_studio_macros/README.md

 Macros for various Visual Studio versions to aid in productivity.

 See the Microsoft Macros Extension project for details about using the macros.
+These macros are written in ECMAScript (i.e. JavaScript), which is the language used by the Macro explorer.

 Some useful links here: